7 Major product discovery mistakes (and how to avoid them)

 Expanding on biases, you should always conduct product research to find problems, rather than validate your assumptions.
 “One of the biggest mistakes a team can make is thinking that research can be used as a mechanism to validate assumptions about the solution space, problem, or user,” explains Phoebe.

-While evaluative research does validate ideas, Phoebe differentiates assumptions from hypotheses, which are rooted in data or previous qualitative research.
+While evaluative research does validate ideas, Phoebe differentiates assumptions from research hypotheses, which are rooted in data or previous qualitative research.

 Using product discovery to validate ideas can happen when you confuse research questions with questions you ask during research (a.k.a interview questions).
 Research questions relate to your research objectives and goals—they look like this: ‘Do users like this feature?’ or ‘How bad is the user’s problem?’.